brankohbk/threadmaker/README.md

 ## Is it free?

-Of course it is!
-But if you feel like a little more caffeine could help me make things faster, you can:
+Of course, it is!
+But a little more caffeine could help me make things faster, so it will be much appreciated if you:

 |||
 |-|-|